-I talked to somebody just the other day who is telling me about someone in their family going through a divorce and the church refused to do anything.
-The wife is just dumping the guy without any grounds, and at the same time trying to destroy his reputation and the church refuses to do anything.
+I talked to somebody just the other day who was telling me about someone in their family going through a divorce, and the church refused to do anything.
+The wife is just dumping the guy without any grounds, and at the same time trying to destroy his reputation; and the church refuses to do anything.

-PHIL: Right...and that happens all the time.
+PHIL: Right.
+That happens all the time.

-JOHN: Oh yeah.
+JOHN: Oh, yeah.

-PHIL: You know, we get requests here at Grace To You from people who say, “Can you help me with this?
+PHIL: You know, we get requests here at Grace to You from people who say, “Can you help me with this?
 My church won’t step in and do discipline at this point.”
-And often when you contact the church, they’ll admit...Yeah, you know, we’re not going to do this, we don’t do church discipline...they’ll say.
+And often when you contact the church, they’ll admit, “Yeah, you know, we’re not going to do this.
+We don’t do church discipline,” they’ll say.

-JOHN: Well I get letters like that.
-You know, would YOU call this pastor and tell him to do this?
+JOHN: Well, I get letters like that, you know, “Would you call this pastor and tell him to do this?”